Your Horoscope This Week: March 17 To 23

 AdvertisementADVERTISEMENT

 On the 22nd, Mars joins Venus and enters Pisces, and this six-week transit encourages you to soften your approach to friendship and social connection.
-Instead of assuming that everyone’s out to get you, what would it look like for you to visualize the best case scenario — especially since we’re still feeling the influence of last week’s Pisces new moon?
+Instead of assuming that everyone’s out to get you, what would it look like for you to visualise the best-case scenario — especially since we’re still feeling the influence of last week’s Pisces new moon?
 Your mission with Venus and Mars in Pisces is to dream beyond your usual limitations.

 Gemini Sun & Rising: